-Reelfoot Lake State Park is home to an abundance of outdoor activities for modern day nature enthusiasts.
-The Reelfoot Lake area was created by a violent series of earthquakes in 1811-1812 resulting in a river ecosystem that transformed into a lake habitat.
-The earthquakes caused the Mississippi River to reverse its flow for a short period of time creating Reelfoot Lake.
+Reelfoot Lake State Park is located in the northwest corner of Tennessee and is noted for its fishing, boating and wildlife viewing.
+The 15,000 acre lake was created by a series of violent earthquakes in 1811-1812 that caused the Mississippi River to flow backwards for a short period of time, creating Reelfoot Lake.

 Interpretive programing is available at the Reelfoot Lake State Park’s R.C.
 Donaldson Memorial Museum and Nature Center.
 The center’s attractions include non-releasable raptors, snakes and other wildlife of the area.
 The museum is open year-round excluding Thanksgiving and Christmas holidays.
 Admission is free.